civiform/docs/docs/it-manual/sre-playbook/email-configuration.md

 After deploying CiviForm to staging or prod it's important to test that email integration works correctly.
 Here is the list of things to try:

 1. Open CiviForm site as applicant and send email to the technical support email address provided in the footer.
-2. Create a program, add a program admin.
-Submit an application for the program and verify that program admin received email.
+2. Create a program.
+Add a program admin.
+Submit an application for the program and verify that both the program admin and the applicant received emails.
 3. TODO: testing status email.